 An Implant Can Be Completed in One Sitting: Myth

-The process of getting a dental implant is spread out over several months.
-First, the dental implant cylinder is drilled into your jawbone.
+The process of getting a dental implant is usually spread out over four to six months.
+First, the dental implant is placed into your jawbone where the missing tooth is.
 This needs a couple of months to heal before you can get a permanent crown on top.
 Once you are healed, you’ll receive an abutment and then a full crown.

 Dental Implants Last A Lifetime: Fact